 - fistula formation

-- neonatal gastro-oesophageal reflux: especially following repair 4
+- neonatal gastro-esophageal reflux: especially following repair 4

 General imaging differential considerations include:

-- omphalocoele (particularly if ruptured): is accompanied by a surrounding membrane, cord insertion is central
+- omphalocele (particularly if ruptured): is accompanied by a surrounding membrane, cord insertion is central

 - physiological gut herniation: can occur in early gestation (before 11 weeks)

 Arises from the Greek gas-tros'ki-sis - gastro (stomach) plus schisis (fissure).